RustBlockchainEngineer/sol-liquity/README.md

 `batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

-`redeemCollateral(uint _LUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_LUSDamount` of stablecoins for ether from the system.
-Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
-Executes successfully if the caller has sufficient LUSD to redeem.
+`redeemCollateral(uint _SOLUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_SOLUSDamount` of stablecoins for ether from the system.
+Decreases the caller’s SOLUSD balance, and sends them the corresponding amount of SOL.
+Executes successfully if the caller has sufficient SOLUSD to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total LUSD debt.
+`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total SOLUSD debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active Troves in the system.

-`getPendingETHReward(address _borrower)`: get the pending ETH reward from liquidation redistribution events, for the given Trove.
+`getPendingSOLReward(address _borrower)`: get the pending SOL reward from liquidation redistribution events, for the given Trove.

-`getPendingLUSDDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.
+`getPendingSOLUSDDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.

-`getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and ETH rewards from prior redistributions.
+`getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and SOL rewards from prior redistributions.

-`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the ETH in the Active Pool and the Default Pool.
+`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the SOL in the Active Pool and the Default Pool.

-`getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the LUSDDebt in the Active Pool and the Default Pool.
+`getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the SOLUSDDebt in the Active Pool and the Default Pool.

 `getTCR()`: returns the total collateralization ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).